wp-plugins/exclude-pages/readme.txt

 = v1.2 2007/11/21 =

 * Enhancement: Child pages of an excluded page are now also hidden.
-There is also a warning message in the edit screen for a child page with a hidden ancestor, informing the editor that the page is effectively hidden and a link to edit the ancestor which is affecting the child page.
+There is also a warning message in the edit screen for any child page with a hidden ancestor, informing the person editing that the page is effectively hidden; a link is provided to edit the ancestor affecting the child page.

 = v1.1 2007/11/10 =